elysespeaks/elysespeaks.github.io/public/content/ARHI43406/description.md

 ### Texts
 All readings, videos, and image PowerPoints are posted on the course website.

-If a link is broken or you have trouble accessing materials, let me know right away.
+If a link is broken or you have trouble accessing materials, please email me right away.